-In 2019, the model is to be used and tested by railway organisations to carry out safety culture assessments and consequently design strategy to improve their safety culture.
-It will also be tested by several national safety authorities to determine how to integrate safety culture in their supervision programmes.
+In 2019, the model has been used and tested by railway organisations to carry out safety culture assessments and consequently design strategy to improve their safety culture, and also by several national safety authorities to determine how to integrate safety culture in their supervision programmes.
 Lessons learned led to update the model – The second version of the model has been presented at the 12th World congress on railway research in Tokyo, October 2019.

 In line with the European railway safety culture model, the Agency, with the support of the European Commissioner for Transport, has developed the European railway safety culture declaration.
 The declaration lays down the four railway safety fundamentals: Manage major railway risks with anticipation and resilience; Understand workplace reality; Cultivate a continuous learning environment; Integrate safety into business at all levels.